Improving Page Experience with LiteSpeed

 - Optimizing your server

-- Using a CDN with nodes nearer to your visitors than your origin site
+- Using a CDN (like QUIC.cloud!) with nodes nearer to your visitors than your origin site

 - Using server push for selected elements